mudassiruddin/OpenRAM/README.md

 The OpenRAM compiler has very few dependencies:
 + [Ngspice] 26 (or later) or HSpice I-2013.12-1 (or later) or CustomSim 2017 (or later) or [Xyce] 7.2 (or later)
 + Python 3.5 or higher
-+ Various Python packages (pip install -r requirements.txt)
++ Various Python packages (sudo pip install -r requirements.txt)

 If you want to perform DRC and LVS, you will need either:
 + Calibre (for [FreePDK45])